ntsakonas/ntsakonas.github.io/_posts/2020-11-22-Monster-hunting-like-in-1985.md

 PLAY AGAIN
 ```

+the 5x5 grid is still as hard as I remember it, but a bag of crisps as the prize for the highest score was a strong motivation to improve your playing!

 ### Challenges

-The reason that a simple game like this can still be enoyable and interesting even if it does not blink a single pixel on the screen,
+The reason that a simple game like this can still be enoyable and interesting today even if it does not blink a single pixel on the screen,
 is that the book challenges you to modify the program and make it more interesting.

 The book contains the following challenges